lubieowoce/sumtype/README.md

     True
 ```

+There's also tests in `sumtype.tests` to ensure that it all works correctly.
-And that's all... for now!
+And that's everything... for now!

 ### Features coming in `1.0`
-- Type annotations on generated constructors
 - Default values
+*(easy, just haven't gotten around to it yet)*

-- Argument typechecking - always, or in `__debug__` mode only
+- Argument typechecking – always, or in `__debug__` mode only
-- `.from_dict()`
+*(less easy because of `typing` annotations like `Tuple[int, str]` –
+`typing` does not expose a way to check if a value matches a type like that)*

+### Should I use it?
+Yeah!
+I didn't just build this library because I thought it'd be nice –
+I'm using it heavily in an app I'm developing.
+Saying that it's battle-tested is a bit much, but it's getting there.

 ### Possible future features

 - `mypy` support.
-Last time I checked, it didn't really handle metaclass-created classes - that might have changed.
+Unfortunately, last time I checked, `mypy` didn't handle metaclass-created classes too well, but that might have changed.
-Alternatively, we could provide a way to generate stub files.
+Alternatively, we could provide a way to generate `mypy` stub files.
+Also, right now there's no way to tell `mypy` that
+the return type of accessors depend on the variant – `Union[a, b]` is close, but `mypy` will complain that not all cases
+are handled even if they are.

 - Statically generating a class definition to a file

 - Dynamic alternatives to custom-generated methods –
 might be useful if startup time is more important than efficiency

 - An alternative implementation backed by tuples if true immutability is desired –
-there's currently no way to make a `__slots__`-based implementation watertight in that aspect, though we're doing our best
+there's currently no way to make a `__slots__`-based implementation watertight in that aspect, I'm doing my best.

-- *Maybe* opt-in mutability – currently, you can use `Thing._unsafe_set_Foo_x(foo, 10)` if you want that, but that's not a nice interface
+- **Maybe** opt-in mutability – currently, you can use `Thing._unsafe_set_Foo_x(foo, 10)` if you want that, but that's not a nice interface